smithlabcode/dnmtools/documentation/docs/radadjust.md

 ```txt
  -o, -out
 ```
-output file (default: STDOUT)
+Name of the output file (default: stdout).

 ```txt
  -b, -bins
 ```
-correlation bin specs
+Correlation bin specification string (default is 1:200:1).

 ```txt
  -v, -verbose
 ```
-print more run info to STDERR while the program is running.
+Print more information while the command is running.